 2) Certificate of completion of training by OMSB

-This will be offered upon the completion of the training requirements (required rotations) as well as the successful completion of all end of year examination and the successful completion of the FRCPath Part I examination.
+This will be offered upon the completion of the training requirements (required rotations) as well as the successful completion of all end of year examination and the successful completion of the OMSB Part I Local examination.

-Calendar of Events (approved activities for this calendar year – 2020)
+Calendar of Events (approved activities for hematopathology program)

 Program Director: